KDE/kdenlive/dev-docs/build.md

 depends on frei0r, build and install them in reverse order.

-Note that `make install` is required for Kdenlive, otherwise the effects will not be installed and cannot be used..
+Note that `make install` is required for Kdenlive, otherwise the effects will not be installed and cannot be used.

 For frei0r, MLT, and Kdenlive (in that order), run the following steps inside their directory to build, compile, and install it.